fostroll/corpuscula/README.md

 >>> cu.set_root_path(<path>)  # We will keep corpuses here
 ```

-If you'll not do it, corpuscula will keep corpuses in the directory where you
+If you'll not do it, `corpuscula` will try to keep corpuses in the directory
-installed it.
+where you installed it.